Grace Slick: Legacy

 Slick, famous as a rock 'n' roll singer, was one of the earliest female rock stars alongside her close contemporary Janis Joplin, and was an important figure in the development of rock music in the late 1960s.
-Her distinctive vocal style and striking stage presence exerted influence on other female performers, including Stevie Nicks, Patti Smith, and Terri Nunn (of "Berlin" fame).
+Her distinctive vocal style and striking stage presence exerted influence on other female performers, including Stevie Nicks, Patti Smith, and Terri Nunn.

 Between 1985 and 1999, Slick was the oldest female vocalist on a Billboard Hot 100 chart-topping single.
 "We Built This City" reached number one on November 16, 1985, shortly after her 46th birthday.
 Previously, the distinction of the oldest female vocalist with a chart-topping single was Tina Turner, who at age 44 had 1984's number-one smash, "What's Love Got To Do With It".
-Turner (who is one month younger than Slick) turned 45 two months after the song topped the charts.
+Turner (who was one month younger than Slick) turned 45 two months after the song topped the charts.
 Slick broke her own record in April 1987 at age 47 when "Nothing's Gonna Stop Us Now" topped the US charts.
 Her record stood for 12 years but was ultimately broken by Cher, who was 53 in 1999 when "Believe" hit number one.

-Slick did vocals for a piece known as "Jazz Numbers", a series of animated shorts about the numbers two through 10 (a number-one short was never made), which aired on Sesame Street.
+Slick performed vocals for a piece known as "Jazz Numbers", a series of animated shorts about the numbers two through ten (a number one short was never made), which aired on Sesame Street.
 The segment for the number two appeared in the first episode of the first season of Sesame Street, November 10, 1969.
 She was nominated for a Grammy Award in 1981 as Best Rock Female Vocalist for her solo album Dreams.
 She also performed the song "Panda" at the 1990 March for the Animals.

 She was inducted into the Rock and Roll Hall of Fame in 1996 as a member of Jefferson Airplane.

 In 1993, she narrated the Stephen King short story "You Know They Got a Hell of a Band" on his Nightmares & Dreamscapes audiobook.

 She was ranked number 20 on VH1's 100 Greatest Women of Rock N Roll in 1999.

-In 2017, Grace Slick licensed the Starship song "Nothing's Gonna Stop Us Now" to Chick-fil-A to use in a TV commercial, but because she disagrees with Chick-fil-A's corporate views on same-sex marriage she gave all of the proceeds of that deal to Lambda Legal, an organization that works to advance the civil rights of LGBTQ people and everyone living with HIV.
+In 2017, Slick licensed the Starship song "Nothing's Gonna Stop Us Now" to Chick-fil-A to use in a TV commercial, but because she disagrees with Chick-fil-A's corporate views on same-sex marriage she gave all of the proceeds of that deal to Lambda Legal, an organization that works to advance the civil rights of LGBTQ people and those living with HIV.